 Philodendron verrucosum

-Philodendron verrucosum growing in a hanging pot with macrame hanger and totem in the Araceae Cloud Forest..
+Philodendron verrucosum is thriving on a felt totem in the Araceae Cloud Forest.

 Cataphyll (a bract-like modified leaf)